Home Page

 CSCI 370 - Sports Analytics.
 3 Credits.

 Offered spring.
-Requires junior or senior standing.
+Restricted to students with at least junior standing.
 This course will discuss how technology is affecting sports and the ethical consequences.
-Students will be introduced to several computer science topics that are used to analyze all aspects of the sports industry (performance, safety, game strategy, fan experience).
+Students will be introduced to several computer science topics that are used to analyze all aspects of the sports industry, including performance, safety, game strategy, and the fan experience.

 CSCI 390 - Research.
 1-6 Credits.

 (R-6) Offered intermittently.
-Requires consent of instructor.
 Directed individual research and study appropriate to the background and objectives of the student.

 CSCI 391 - Special Topics.
 1-6 Credits.

 (R-12) Offered intermittently.
-Requires junior standing.
+Restricted to students with at least junior standing.
 Experimental offerings of visiting professors, experimental offerings of new courses, or one-time offerings of current topics.

 CSCI 392 - Independent Study.
 1-6 Credits.

 (R-6) Offered intermittently.
-Requires consent of instructor.
 Course material appropriate to the needs and objectives of the individual student.

 CSCI 394 - Seminar.
 1-6 Credits.

 (R-6) Offered intermittently.
-Requires consent of instructor.
 Guidance in special work.
+Topics vary.

 CSCI 398 - Internship.
 1-6 Credits.

 (R-6) Offered intermittently.
-Requires consent of department.
 Business or government internship.
 Prior approval must be obtained from faculty supervisor.
 Only three credits applicable to computer science major or minor.
 A maximum of 6 credits of Internship (198, 298, 398, 498) may count toward graduation.

 CSCI 426 - Software Design & Development I. 3 Credits.

 Offered autumn.
 Prereq., CSCI 322, CSCI 323, and CSCI 340.
-Students should be of senior class standing.
+Restricted to students with senior standing.
 Class represents first in senior capstone experience.
 Students will work in groups to design and prototype real-world software.
 Focus will be on client interaction, software engineering methodologies, project management tools, requirements specification and analysis, design, user feedback, documentation and presentation.
 Level: Undergraduate

 CSCI 427 - Software Design and Development II.
 3 Credits.